-Doctor of Education students not enrolled in at least one workshop or seminar during the current semester or summer should register for this status.
-Students may not register for Continual Enrollment more than two consecutive semesters or summer before they must register for some component of their program, register for Program Delay status, or request Inactive status from the Doctor of Education office.
-A course enrollment fee is charged for Continual Enrollment.
+Doctor of Education students not enrolled in at least one workshop or seminar during the current semester should register for this status.
+Students may not register for Continual Enrollment more than two consecutive semesters before they must register for some component of their program or request Inactive status from the Doctor of Education office.
+An enrollment fee is charged for Continual Enrollment (see Graduate Student Fees page in this Catalog).